mlotti/HplusHW/HeavyChHiggsToTauNu/test/statisticalAnalysis/limitsBR/readme.txt

 1) precalculations

-You don't necessarily need to precalculate the needed Poisson CL values, but please consider this (see below).
+You don't necessarily need to precalculate the needed Poisson CL values, but please consider this (see below), otherwise plotting will be quite slow.
+You need to run precalculations only once to generate the data file.

 2) plotting